Dynatrace/dynatrace-log-enrichment/README.md

 Although Dynatrace OneAgent comes with out of the box support for Log Enrichment for Log4J 2.x we've seen deployments where Log4J has been customized in a way that disables that feature of OneAgent.

 Just add this library to the classpath you will nevertheless get the same results.

+# Maintainer
+This repo is maintained by Asad Ali <asad.ali@dynatrace.com>